 Wealthify is the new way to invest your money.Try it now With investing your capital is at risk

 New Year – new foods

 Stuck in a culinary rut?
-Don’t diet, try expanding your range instead by working in new foods you’ve never tried, or opt to go vegetarian, vegan or pescatarian for a time, which should encourage you to explore a whole new range or recipes.
+Don’t diet, try expanding your range instead and experience new foods you’ve never tried, or opt to go vegetarian, vegan or pescatarian for a time, which should encourage you to explore a whole new range of recipes.
 If you’re hopelessly hooked on meat, try some more exotic delicacies like python, camel or springbok, all available online.

 Do something that scares you

 Being out of your comfort zone is both harrowing and exhilarating.
 So, whether it’s talking to a stranger at the bus stop or jumping off the top diving board, challenge yourself once a month.
 You’ll be stronger in mind and body.